 As Principal of her own firm, Allison Grace Williams’s execution of commercial, civic, and corporate projects allows her to lead by example; Williams’s designs seamlessly integrate urban context, history, climate, and cultural demands with her personal and professional design agendas.

-Bridgette Wallace is an out-of-the-box thinker who pushes hard for equity and inclusion for those that are undervalued and overlooked.
+An out-of-the-box thinker who pushes hard for equity and inclusion for those that are undervalued and overlooked.
 Her goal is inclusion, by creating and supporting additional pipelines that enhances the city's innovation mix by focusing on women, housing, technology, and entrepreneurship.

 Denise Shanté Brown is a holistic design strategist, mental health advocate, creative healer and feminist entrepreneur co-designing possibilities for health and healing in Baltimore.

 Nia K. Evans is the Director of the Boston Ujima Project.
 Her educational background is in the areas of labor relations, education leadership, and policy.
 Her advocacy includes a focus on eliminating barriers between analysts and people with lived experiences as well as increasing acknowledgement of the value of diverse types of expertise in policy.

 Charles is a third-year student at Northeastern University studying Economics and Mathematics with a minor in Psychology.
 At Northeastern, Charles is the Director of Northeastern Students Against Institutional Discrimination (SAID), a coalition of student activists confronting institutional marginalization by empowering students to become better organizers through political education and direct action.